Move Options to read the book

 Acknowledgements

-Thank you to everyone who contributed to Business Thinking for Designers
+Thank you to everyone who contributed to the written version of Business Thinking for Designers

 Editors: Aarron Walter, Bart King, Rob Goodman, Jessica Dawson